-Silversea Cruises has announced Silver Nova, the first of its Project Evolution sustainable luxury oceanliners to run on hybrid fuel sources.
+Silversea Cruises’ Silver Nova is the first ship in its Project Evolution fleet of sustainable luxury oceanliners to run on hybrid fuel sources.

 “Our Nova class ships represent a significant investment in unprecedented technological solutions.
 They support our mission to preserve the planet without compromising on comfort or luxury,” Roberto Martinoli, President and CEO of Silversea Cruises, said in a statement.
 “Silver Nova is the manifestation of Silversea and Royal Caribbean Group’s long-term commitment to sustainability.”